CFdeVries/ai-chest-xray-survey/README.md

 The code is contained within the R Markdown file Survey-results.Rmd and includes:

-Data preprocessing

-Statistical analysis

-Visualization of survey results
+Data preprocessing, statistical analysis, and visualization of survey results